Perudo Blog

 (05-30-25) Perudo is just large enough to put naive LP-solving out of reach, as I found when I coded up a naive solution -- represent your strategy as a mix of all pure strategies, then iterate over opposing strategies and find a distribution that does well vs all of them.
 There are on the order of 12^(2^11) opposing pure strategies.
 Solution: use the Koller-Megiddo-Strengel algorithm that works with sequential representations of games.

-I have to make some optimization choices, because the Koller algorithm as implemented on PyGambit doesn't exploit any nice properties and results in something like 12 hours of computation to solve the one vs one game.
+I have to make optimization choices, because the Koller algorithm as implemented on PyGambit doesn't exploit properties of Perudo and results in something like 12 hours of computation to solve the 1v1 game.
 So I reimplemented the algorithm, adding simple optimizations like: when a matrix is guaranteed to be sparse, represent it as such.
-We've gotten to a 20000x speedup, and now we can solve the game in 2-3 seconds.
+We've gotten to a 20000x speedup, and now we can solve the 1v1 game in 2-3 seconds.

 (01-13-25) My overall goal is to beat